-1065 Procedure
+Procedure 1105

 If the ball leaves the field it will be replaced on the field by the referee or an assistant referee.
 There is no stoppage in play.
+If the whole of the ball passes over a touch line the ball is placed on the touch line directly at the point at which the ball left the field.

-The positions for replacement of the ball are described in the following with respect to the touch lines and always meant to be in a distance of about 40cm orthogonal to the position on the touch line and inwards to the playing field.
+1110 The positions for replacement of the ball are described in the following with respect to the touch lines and always meant to be in a distance of about 40 cm orthogonal to the position on the touch line and inwards to the playing field.

 If the whole of the ball passes over a touch line then the assistant referee will replace the ball back on the field on the same side of the field as the ball went out of play.
-The ball will be replaced in one of three positions:
+The ball will be replaced in one of three positions:-